three circles around the sea

 Accessing Georgia is also easy.
 It's currently possible for citizens of 95 different countries to stay in Georgia for one year without a visa and since February 2022, many Russian immigrants have moved to Georgia.
 Some are availing of the relaxed visa requirements so they can leave Russia for a new life, while others are using Georgia as a springboard to other European countries.
 Although the tracking is not accurate, as of September 2022 it is estimated that since the start of the war in Ukraine, more than 200,000 Russians have arrived in Georgia, a country with a population of just 3.7 million.

 Nearly every Georgian I spoke to brought up the strain that this influx of Russian immigrants has put on the country.
-Tensions are very high, the cost of living has dramatically increased and for many locals, the presence of the new arrivals brings back painful memories of the war in 2008 and is a reminder that currently 20% of Georgia's internationally recognised territory is under Russian military occupation.
+Tensions are very high, the cost of living has dramatically increased and for many locals, the presence of the new arrivals brings back painful memories of the war in 2008 and is a consistent reminder that 20% of Georgia's internationally recognised territory is currently under Russian military occupation.

 One person I met vividly recalled the Russian invasion of Georgia 16 years ago.
 She spoke of the terror she felt at the sound of bombs in the distance and how her family fled to the mountains.
 She felt the pain of Ukraine and the tensions were echoed all over the country.
 Tbilisi was covered in graffiti that read “Fuck Putin” or “Fuck Russians”.
 The day after the conscription was announced in Russia, I witnessed a fist-fight between two groups of men close to the Lars Checkpoint border crossing in the Kazbegi region of Georgia, the only land border crossing between the countries.
 At a bar in Tbilisi, a 17-year-old Georgian pulled a knife on a Russian immigrant over what appeared to be a comment about a dog.
 Later that same night, someone told us that the 17-year-old had recently killed a man.
 As one person I met put it, "Georgia is a tank full of gas".

 Throughout my time there, I made friends with a number of Russian immigrants who were welcoming and hopeful, always looking to the future and excited for what was to come.
 “If you spend your nights like this, then every day will be better and better.”
 They were happy to have been able to escape a country whose politics they disagreed with, but at the same time were aware of how their presence was perceived by the locals.